Lindoso, Portugal – Stone Village In Peneda-Geres National Park

 Lindoso Castle

-Castelo de Lindoso is a medieval castle, built in the 13th century, during the reign of Afonso III, to strengthen the defensive system of Portuguese borders.
-It stands on a hill, overwatching the village, the valley of the Lima River, and a Spanish border.
-For many years Lindoso Castle played an important military role but became especially important during the Portuguese Restoration War during the 17th century (1640-1668).
+Lindoso Castle (pt.
+Castelo de Lindoso) is a medieval castle built in the 13th century during the reign of Afonso III in order to strengthen the defensive system of Portuguese borders.
+It stands on a hill, overlooking the village, the valley of the Lima River, and a Spanish border.
+For many years Lindoso Castle played an important military role but became especially important during the Portuguese Restoration War in the 17th century (1640-1668).
 Since 1910 Lindoso Castle has been classified as a National Monument.

 Granaries of Lindoso